gavingmiller/ocr-screen-shot-app/README.md

 # OCR Screenshot App (iOS)

+This project is pure vibe coding an iOS App on OpenAI Codex.
+Minimal programming done by me directly aside from some XCode debugging.

 This sample project demonstrates how to pick screenshots from the photo library, perform OCR on each image, extract game related stats and upload the results to a Google Form.
 Each screenshot is listed with a success or failure indicator after uploading.

 ## Features